FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 ---

-template: inverse
+class: center, middle

+.large[
-## Possible use case of running a function after an animation?
+Possible use case of running a function after an animation?
+]

 ---

-## Content reveal animation
+# Reveal Animation

 <iframe height='400' scrolling='no' title='jQuery chaining animation' src='//codepen.io/REDwdp/embed/preview/dJQWgY/?height=400&theme-id=0&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/REDwdp/pen/dJQWgY/'>jQuery chaining animation</a> by REDwdp (<a href='https://codepen.io/REDwdp'>@REDwdp</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 ---

-template: inverse

-## Adding interest with easing

----

 # Easing

 Easing helps to bring animations to life.
 Without easing animations run from point A to B with no speeding up or slowing down.
 This is ok, however it lacks momentum and in some cases interest.

-jQuery doesn't support easing by default, however there are two options to add easing.
+jQuery doesn't support easing by default, however there are two options to add easing:

-- <a href="http://jqueryui.com/themeroller/" target="_blank">jQuery UI</a>
+* <a href="http://jqueryui.com/themeroller/" target="_blank">jQuery UI</a>
-- <a href="http://gsgd.co.uk/sandbox/jquery/easing/" target="_blank">jQuery easing plugin</a>
+* <a href="http://gsgd.co.uk/sandbox/jquery/easing/" target="_blank">jQuery easing plugin</a>

 ---